eNMS-automation/eNMS/docs/services/service_system.rst

    :alt: Target selection
    :align: center

+There are two ways to select devices:

-The service will run on all selected devices in parallel (multiprocessing).
-If you select pools, it will run on the union of all devices in the selected pools.
+- Directly from the "Devices" and "Pools" drop-down.
+The service will run on all selected devices, as well as on the devices of all selected pools.
+- From the payload when the service runs inside a workflow.
+You can tick the ``Define devices from payload`` box and write a YaQL query to extract devices (either IP address or names) from the payload.

+A service can run on its devices either sequentially, or in parallel if the ``Multiprocessing`` checkbox is ticked.
-Some services have no target device at all, depending on what the service does.
+Some services have no devices at all: it depends on what the service is doing.

 Variable substitution
 ---------------------